OwnYouLtd/docs/_docs/what.md

 ---
 title: What
-subtitle: We define the experience for an individual, a publisher and an advertiser.
-OwnYou is a community of stakeholders in search of a superior, and more sustainable platform.
-Where equity is a function on participation and contribution.
+subtitle: OwnYou makes it easy for individuals to convert their raw data into intelligent profiles.
+Publishers get access to much higher quality reader meta data, increasing the value of their inventory, and advertisers reach the most relevant audience, reducing wasted advertising spend, improving ROI.
+Helping individuals monetize their personal data, psuedonimously, converts the experience from predatory to transactional.
 tags: [what, genesis, mission, vision]
 author: Nick
 ---

-{% include alert.html style="danger" text="<strong>OwnYou will make it easy</strong> for individuals to convert their raw data into intelligent profiles.
-Publishers get access to much higher quality reader meta data, increasing the value of their inventory, and advertisers reach the most relevant audience, reducing wasted advertising spend, improving ROI.
-Helping individuals monetize their personal data psuedonimously converts the experience from predatory to proactive." %}
+{% include alert.html style="danger" text="We discuss stakeholder requirements, in much more detail, in dedicated sections.
+Here, we will walk you through three stakeholder narratives.
+OwnYou from a consumer, advertiser and publisher perspective." %}

-We discuss stakeholder requirements, in much more detail, in dedicated sections.
-Here, we will walk you through stakeholder narratives.
-What is OwnYou from a consumer, advertiser and publisher perspective?
+Note that we discuss the <a href="/docs/docs/intelligence_stack/">Intelligence Stack</a> separately.

 ### The Consumer